flipcamp/engagingstudents5/bibliography.md

 Iannone, Paola, and Adrian Simpson.
 2013. ["Students' Perceptions of Assessment in Undergraduate Mathematics."](http://dx.doi.org/10.1080/14794802.2012.756634) *Research in Mathematics Education* 15 (1): 17-33.

 ———.
 2012. ["Oral Assessment in Mathematics: Implementation and Outcomes."](https://doi.org/10.1093/teamat/hrs012) *Teaching Mathematics and Its Applications* 31 (4): 179-190.

+Jaijairam, Paul.
+2016. [“First-Year Seminar (FYS)—The Advantages That This Course Offers.”](http://files.eric.ed.gov/fulltext/EJ1092432.pdf) *Journal of Education and Learning* 5 (2): 15-23.

 Johnson, Vicky.
 2015. [“Proficiency-Based Learning with Muscle in a Music Theory Classroom.”](http://flipcamp.org/engagingstudents3/essays/johnson.html) *Engaging Students: Essays in Music Pedagogy* 3.